Mohammad-Ali Ramin

-Mohammad-Ali Ramin (محمدعلی رامین, born 1954) is an Iranian politician, political analyst and writer who served as the Vice Minister of Culture and a presidential advisor under President Mahmoud Ahmadinejad.
+Mohammad-Ali Raminzadeh, also known as Mohammad-Ali Ramin (محمدعلی رامین, born 1954) is an Iranian politician, political analyst and writer who served as the Vice Minister of Culture and a presidential advisor under President Mahmoud Ahmadinejad.
 He organised the International Conference to Review the Global Vision of the Holocaust, a conference involving Holocaust deniers, which took place in Tehran in 2006.

 Early life and education

-Mohammad-Ali Ramin was born in 1954, in Dezful, Khuzestan Province.
+Mohammad-Ali Ramin was born on February 4, 1954, in Dezful, Khuzestan Province.
+He received his primary education in Dezful, Khorramshahr, and Abadan.

 He attended Clausthal University of Technology and Karlsruhe Institute of Technology in Germany, studying Mechanical Engineering and Process Engineering.
-Ramin lived in Germany from 1971 to 1994, until he was deported, allegedly for having close ties and links with the far-right National Democratic Party of Germany.
+Ramin lived in Germany from 1977 to 1994, until he was deported, allegedly for having close ties and links with the far-right National Democratic Party of Germany.
 He speaks fluent German.
 He founded the Islamische Gemeinschaft in Clausthal.

-Ramin heads the Society for the Defence of Muslims in the West and the founder of a group called The Cells of the Martyrs of the Velayat (velayat: the conversion of the dogma within Shia Islam).
+Ramin heads the Society for the Defence of Muslims in the West and the Islamic Path Organization in Europe, in addition to being the founder of The Cells of the Martyrs of the Velayat and the secretary-general of the World Foundation for Holocaust Studies and the Organization of Islamic Ummah, all of which are ultra-reactionary groups of Islamic fundamentalists.
+He has stated numerous times that the alternative to democracy in the world is the system of Velayat-e-Faqih (guardianship of the Islamic Jurist).

 Career

-Deputy Culture minister

-In November 2009, the Minister for Culture Mohammad Hosseini appointed Ramin as his Deputy Culture Minister.
-He continued this position until December 2010.
+Political career and activism